 Pier 39

-Pier 39 has a resident group of sea lions.
-These sea lions are not tame and have chosen from time to time to disappear but generally, you can get a good look at a bunch of sea lions being lazy in the sun.
+Pier 39 is home to a resident group of sea lions.
+These sea lions are not tame and have chosen from time to time to disappear, but generally, you can get a good look at a bunch of sea lions being lazy in the sun.

 Besides these pinniped performers, Pier 39 also tends to have some of the best street performers in the area.
 So stop by the stage at the end of the pier to see someone juggle fire, ride a unicycle, or perform feats of magic.
 Another great place for street performers is at the cable car turnaround in front of Ghirardelli Square, but the difference is that performers must audition to get on the Pier 39 stage.